If you feel overwhelmed by the crowds of people in Phuket especially during its peak season, get some respite at one of its many beautiful parks.

 Located on the eastern side of the island, Khao Phra Thaeo National Park is full of picturesque waterfalls and stunning mountain walkways.

-A very popular route to explore is the 8-km long hiking trail that takes trekkers from Bang Pae waterfall to Ton Sai.
-Local tour guides are on hand to help identify the sights and sounds you'll see along the way, and be sure to keep an eye out for wildlife as you make your way through the forest.
+A very popular route to explore is the eight-kilometre-long hiking trail that takes trekkers from Bang Pae waterfall to Ton Sai.
+Local tour guides are on hand to help identify the sights and sounds you'll encounter along the way.
+Be sure to keep an eye out for wildlife as you make your way through the forest.

-There are various events held at the park, including the celebration of national holidays and concerts, and it would be hard to find a more perfect place for public gatherings, as Loma Park encompasses everything that’s great about Phuket — laid-back and beautiful at the same time.
+There are various events held at the park, including the celebration of national holidays and concerts, and it would be hard to find a better for public gatherings, as Loma Park encompasses everything that’s great about Phuket — laid-back and beautiful at the same time.

-Stretching across 90 square kilometres in northern Phuket, the Sirinath National Park is one of the best representations of the island’s nature you’ll be able to find.
+Stretching across 90 square kilometres in northern Phuket, Sirinat National Park is one of the best representations of the island’s nature.

-The park also encompasses three beaches, Nai Yang, Nai Thon and Mai Khao - perfect for finding pristine pockets of sand away from the crowds.
+The park also encompasses three beaches, Nai Yang, Nai Thon and Mai Khao — pristine stretches of sand far from the madding crowd.

-Looking to get the full Sirinath experience?
+Looking to get the full Sirinat experience?
 Rent one of the government-run tents or bungalows, or spend the night in one of the resorts close by.